core-wg/oscore/draft-ietf-core-object-security.md

    |      |      |         Payload: [{"OFF"}, <Tag>]
    |      |      |
 ~~~~~~~~~~~
-{: title="Indication of CoAP GET protected with OSCOAP.
-The brackets [ ... ] indicate a COSE object.
-The brackets { ... \} indicate encrypted data." }
+{: #fig-alarm title="Secure Access to Sensor.
+Square brackets [ ... ] indicate a COSE object.
+Curly brackets { ... \} indicate encrypted data." artwork-align="center"}
-{: artwork-align="center"}

-Since the unprotected request message (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
-Since the unprotected response message (Content) allows payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.
+Since the method (GET) doesn't allow payload, the Object-Security option carries the COSE object as its value.
+Since the response code (Content) allows payload ("OFF"), the COSE object (indicated with \[ ... \]) is carried as the CoAP payload.

-The COSE header of the request contains a Context Identifier (cid:5fdc), indicating which security context was used to protect the message and a Sequence Number (seq:42).
+The COSE header of the request contains an identifier (cid:5f), indicating which security context was used to protect the message and a Sequence Number (seq:42).

-The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}}, and encrypted in the COSE Cipher Text (indicated with \{ ... \}).
+The option Uri-Path (alarm_status) and payload ("OFF") are formatted as indicated in {{cose-object}}, and encrypted in the COSE ciphertext (indicated with \{ ... \}).

 The server verifies that the Sequence Number has not been received before (see {{sequence-numbers}}).
-The client verifies that the Sequence Number has not been received before and that the response message is generated as a response to the sent request message (see {{sequence-numbers}}).
+The client verifies that the response message is generated as a response to the request.

 ## Secure Subscribe to Sensor

-Here is an example targeting the scenario in the Forwarding with observe case  of {{I-D.hartke-core-e2e-security-reqs}}.
+This example targets the scenario in Section 3.2 of {{I-D.hartke-core-e2e-security-reqs}}.
 The example illustrates a client requesting subscription to a blood sugar measurement resource (GET /glucose), and first receiving the value 220 mg/dl, and then a second reading with value 180 mg/dl.
-The CoAP options Observe, Uri-Path, Content-Format, and Payload are encrypted and integrity protected, and the CoAP header field Code is integrity protected (see {{coap-headers-and-options}}).

 ~~~~~~~~~~~
 Client  Proxy  Server